paraphrasing

 Return to Quotation, Paraphrase, Creative Commons Attribution-ShareAlike, Creative Commons, Copyright, Copyleft, Fair Use, Source, Quoting, Anna’s Archive

-A paraphrase or rephrase () is the rendering of the same text in different words without losing the meaning of the text itself.
-More often than not, a paraphrased text can convey its meaning better than the original words.
-In other words, it is a copy of the text in meaning, but which is different from the original.
-For example, when someone tells a story they heard, in their own words, they paraphrase, with the meaning being the same.
-The term itself is derived via Latin paraphrasis, from Ancient Greek παράφρασις (paráphrasis) 'additional manner of expression'.
-The act of paraphrasing is also called paraphrasis.
+A paraphrase () or rephrase is the rendering of a text through the use of different words without altering the text's original meaning.
+Most of the time, a paraphrased text can convey its meaning more effectively than the original words.
+In other words, paraphrasing uses different vocabulary than the original text but maintains the same concept.
+For example, when someone tells a story they have heard, in their own words, they paraphrase it, with the meaning being the same.
+The phrase itself is derived via Latin paraphrasis, from Ancient Greek παράφρασις (paráphrasis) 'additional manner of expression'.
+The action of paraphrasing is also called paraphrasis.

 Cloud Monk is Retired ( for now).
 Buddha with you. © 2025 and Beginningless Time - Present Moment - Three Times: The Buddhas or Fair Use.
 Disclaimers